 - A wider range and scope of job-specific learning experiences than is available at school

 - 480-hours credit toward the work component in the first year of apprenticeship training

-- Eligibility for a $1,000 scholarship for those who maintain a C+ or better average in all Grade 12 courses and continue with the apprenticeship after graduation, and have completed 1100+ hours in the work place
+- Eligibility for a $1,000 award for those who maintain a C+ or better average in all Grade 12 courses and continue with the apprenticeship after graduation, and have completed 900+ hours in the work place

 - Strengthened employment skills and a network of contacts

 - Grants, Tax Benefits (Lots of financial benefits)